dotnet/diagnostics/documentation/dotnet-gcdump-instructions.md

                                      where YYYYMMDD is Year/Month/Day and HHMMSS is Hour/Minute/Second.
 Otherwise, it is the full path and file name of the dump.
-  -v, --verbose                      Output the log while collecting the gcdump
+  -v, --verbose                      Output the log while collecting the gcdump -t, --timeout <timeout>            Give up on collecting the gcdump if it takes longer the this many seconds.
+The default value is 30s
 ```